luolingchun/flask-openapi3/docs/Quickstart.md

 *New in v2.2.2*

 Just use `async` when defining functions.
-More information go to [Using async and await — Flask Documentation](https://flask.palletsprojects.com/en/latest/async-await/).
+More information goes to [Using async and await — Flask Documentation](https://flask.palletsprojects.com/en/latest/async-await/).

 !!! info